e271828e/Flight.jl/docs/notes/design/tools/decisions_style.md

 - **Status.** `ratified`, or `superseded → D-0NN` when a later entry replaced it.
 Nothing else; no dates.
 - **Position.** The headline ruling, one or two sentences.
-Everything else goes to Rationale.
+Everything else goes to Rationale — a finding's narrative, its discovery story and its dead ends are Rationale, not Position.
 Where an entry genuinely bundles parallel rulings with no distinct headline, content preservation wins and Position holds the full chain — see the Pass C queue.
 - **Spec.** The sections where the decided mechanism lives, sorted and deduplicated.
 Omit the field entirely if there are none.
 - **Rationale.** The recorded reasoning and any adjudication narrative.
 Where